FrancesCoronel/personal-website-v3/_posts/2015-01-05-interview-hack-reactor.md

 So, what is a closure?
 That is the question.

--   A `closure`, I’ve come to understand, is a function that ‘closes over’ local variables.
+-   A `closure`, I've come to understand, is a function that ‘closes over' local variables.
--   A `callback function`, on the other hand, can be used as a closure, but a callback function itself is when the function is called within itself in order to be be ‘called back’ later.
+-   A `callback function`, on the other hand, can be used as a closure, but a callback function itself is when the function is called within itself in order to be be ‘called back' later.
 -   I figured these topics would be something HR wants their applicants somewhat familiar with since `Node` works with closures and callbacks all the bloody time.